A Jew’s Guide to New Year’s Eve

 * * *

 Does any of this matter anymore?
 Few Jews know this history, whether they live in Israel, America, or somewhere else.
 They don’t associate their own natural use of the Gregorian calendar with its inventor’s rather unfriendly attitude toward their forebears.
 Very few non-Jews in the United States and Canada associate New Year’s Eve with Pope Sylvester or with the Festival of the Circumcision, or know that January 1 became New Year’s Day in British North America only in 1752.
 Indeed, most Americans presume that the whole shebang is wholly secular in nature, having nothing to do with any church calendar (Catholic and Anglican, anyway) going back some 1,700 years.
-Well, duh: Did either Guy Lombardo or Dick Clark seem like a religious type to you?
+Well, duh: Did either Guy Lombardo or Dick Clark seem like a religious type of person to you?

 Except that, as ought by now to be clear, New Year’s origins linked to January 1 very much do go back to church calendars, and to Roman pagan calendars before it, as well.
-Besides, if New Year’s Eve/New Year’s Day really were secular in origin, they could not be much older than a few centuries; in other words, not older than the notion of secularism itself.
+Besides, if the dates for New Year’s Eve/New Year’s Day really were secular in origin, they could not be much older than a few centuries; in other words, not older than the notion of secularism itself.
 That surely throws the “always” premise into question, doesn’t it?
 (No, I’m not calling you Shirley; knock it off.)

 Whatever your reasons, stay safe, and Happy New Year 2025!
 It’s very likely to be a helluva year.
+[Update, December 27, 2025: It was.]